makzu/fleet-challenge-frontend/README.md

+# Fleet Backend Code Challenge

-Congratulations on moving forward in the interview process!
-We'd like you to build a bare-bones Rails application with a few key components to demonstrate proficiency in many common Ruby and Rails patterns, which you'll find yourself using day-to-day here.
+Our codebase is mainly made up of two repos, one for Rails and one for Vue.
+The Rails side primarily exposes an API consumed by the Vue app.
+This code challenge is intended to reflect that.
+We'd like you to build a Rails application with a few key components to demonstrate proficiency in many common Ruby and Rails patterns, which you'll find yourself using day-to-day here.
+We'd also like to have a front-end framework consume data exposed by your Rails app.

+Though each engineer does specialize in either front-end or back-end, we still sometimes have full-stack responsibilities.
+So we'd also like you to implement some basic functionality in either the given Vue app or React app.

-We expect this exercise to take 2-3 hours at the most.
+We expect this exercise to take 2-4 hours at the most.
 Since this is a backend-focused challenge, we are not looking for styling or CSS work.
 And, don't concern yourself with configuring everything perfectly.
 This is just an exercise, so if you don't need to tweak something in order to meet the criteria below, leave it at defaults.

 At Fleet, we work with money in most world currencies across our data model.
 For reporting purposes, we need to be able to work with all money amounts in a common currency of US dollars, in addition to the original currency it was stored with.
 For example, it should be easy to get a sum of all amounts in USD.

 Although we'll leave it to you to otherwise decide which gems to bring in, we will recommend money-rails.
 And for this exercise, you'll need to add some currency conversion data.
 For the purposes of this exercise, assume USD -> EUR is 0.84663, and EUR -> USD is 1.18115.
 Don’t worry about any other currencies.

+# Back-end Portion

 Please create a Rails app that stores and looks up rates from shipping service providers.
 The app should have these properties: